 - external partial-breast radiation, in which radiation beams directly target the original cancer site

-Chemotherapy consists of anticancer medications that are taken in pill form or injected into the bloodstream.
-Chemotherapy is out of your system in only a few hours, but it may take up to six months after treatment has subsided to fully recover from side effects, such as nerve damage, joint pain, and fatigue.
+Chemotherapy consists of anticancer medications you take in pill form or via IV.
+It may take up to 6 months or longer after treatment to recover from the many side effects, such as nerve damage, joint pain, and fatigue.

 Types of hormonal therapy include:

 - selective estrogen-receptor response modulators, which block the effect of estrogen in the breast

 - aromatase inhibitors, which reduce estrogen for postmenopausal women

 - estrogen-receptor down-regulators, which reduce available estrogen receptors